What do cluster action initiative zones mean for Uber drivers?

 Areas are classed as either Red (the cluster itself), Orange (warning area), or Yellow (precautionary area) Zones, and the new rules apply for a minimum of 14 days.

 The Cluster Action Initiative means different restrictions for different areas.
-You can click here to find hotspot zones by address, but as an Uber driver your job will take you to a multitude of addresses and probably across various zones.
+As an Uber driver your job will take you to a multitude of addresses and probably across various zones.
 So, what exactly does the Cluster Action Initiative mean for you and your work?

 New York State regards for-hire vehicles as essential infrastructure, meaning that you can continue to operate normally within the Cluster Action Initiative regardless of the zone in which you live or typically work.
 But, you must wear a face covering and should frequently deep clean your vehicle.